-Join John Nastos for an in-depth discussion in this video Creating a new project, part of iOS Address Book App: Hands On.
+Join John Nastos for an in-depth discussion in this video Creating a new project, part of Building an iOS Address Book App.

 - [Voiceover] It's time to start building our project.
 So the first thing I'll do is open Xcode.
 If you don't have Xcode, you can find it in the Mac app store.
 It's a simple install process, and you can get started right away writing code, and running your app in the simulator.
 I'm using Xcode version 7.3.1 for this course.
 Before you start, you may want to check to see that you have the most recent version installed on your machine.
 I'm going to create a new Xcode project.

 Then, under iOS and Application, from all the available choices I'm going to choose Master Detail Application.
 I'll name it CustomAddressBook.
 You can choose whatever name you want, as well as whatever organization name, and organization identifier that you want.
 Then, I'll make sure that the language is set to Swift, and the devices are set to Universal.
 I'll end up using tests later on in this course, so I'll make sure that include unit tests, and include UI tests are both checked.